 We personally use Costco’s Kirkland brand formula, which is a standard powdered formula.
 Powdered formula is cheaper than ready-to-feed liquid formulas, and standard formulas run cheaper than gentle, hypoallergenic and organic formulas.
 We spend approximately ~$60/month on formula.

-As a comparison, a month supply of name-brand formula like Similac costs ~$120-140 a month.
+As a comparison, a month supply of name-brand formula like Similac costs ~$120-140 a month (price in March 2020).
 For a full run down of powdered formula cost comparisons, see the post: Is Costco Cheaper for Baby Items?

 Ready-to-feed liquid formula is more expensive.
-Ready-to-feed formula can cost about 25 cents per oz. compared to Kirkland’s 6 cents per oz.
+Ready-to-feed formula can cost about 25 cents per oz. compared to Kirkland’s 6 cents per oz (prices as of March 2020).

 We use [ready-to-feed formula].
 This increases our costs but eases items like making formula and responsibility of feedings falling on one parent.